201508876PMH/contiki-wsn-assignment2/README.md

 <img src="images/formular.png" height="70">
 </p>

-_For further details, see project proposal pdf (WSNAssignment2-DCT.pdf)_
+For further details, see project proposal [WSNAssignment2-DCT.pdf](WSNAssignment2-DCT.pdf)

 # Goal
 The goal of this assignment is to implement DCT transform in the TelosB mote in an energy-efficient way for time series data.